ASTK18343U Marx for the 21st Century

 In the first part of the course, we will study primary texts by Marx and students will be given a thorough introduction to Marx’s analysis of capitalism.
 We will begin by discussing the relevant biographical, socio-political, and intellectual contexts for understanding the development of Marx’s thought and then move on to focus on his most famous work: Capital.
 Here, we will focus on the details of Marx’s analysis and critique of capitalist commodity production, but we will also see how he more broadly grounds his analysis of capitalism in a materialist conception of history.

 In the second part, we will see how concepts and arguments from Marx’s analysis can be relevant for understanding capitalism and society in the twenty-first century.
 The second part will be divided into several themes that might include, but are not limited to, topics such as:

 - Climate and ecology

-For each theme, we will read one or more primary texts by Marx dealing with the topic at hand, and then we will see how modern scholars apply key insights from Marx in their analyses.
-Through group discussions and the written assignments, we will also work with these problems ourselves.
+Each week, we will look at contemporary cases and see how modern scholars apply key insights, arguments, and concepts from Marx – specifically from Capital – in their analyses.
+Through group discussions and the written assignments, we will also work with these problems ourselves

 Through active participation in this course, students will get a thorough knowledge of Karl Marx’s work and thought, especially his analysis of capitalism.
 They will also be introduced to contemporary applications of this thought on problems of modern capitalism.